Quintuplin/340FinalProject/README.txt

 		5) How we tested for it:
 			First, we allocate an array of size 1.
 It could have been an int, or a char, but we went with an array.
 Then we start a timer, access the value stored at a[0] a large number of times, then stop the timer and divide our result by the number of loops.
-This method allowed us to minimize the error as much as possible; while the for loop has some overhead, and the ++ command some as well, an extremely large source of error is the startup and stopping of the timer itself.
-By pushing this outside the innermost loop, we allowed that error to be minimized to a near negligible amount.
+This method allowed us to minimize the error as much as possible; while the for loop has some overhead, and the ++ command some as well, a comparatively large source of error is the startup and stopping of the timer itself.
+By pushing this outside the innermost loop, we allowed that error to be minimized to the absolute minimum.
 			After that is was simply taking the standard stats approaches to our results, to see what we got.

 #.